 “Because you are going to want the company behind you in the next days, weeks and months.”

 Jake furrowed his brow.
-His question was unspoken but nonetheless hanging between them.
+His question was unspoken but nonetheless it hung precariously between them.

 Downs smile curtly and continued.
 “You see, Jake.
 Another issue has come up.”

 “Okay.”
 Jake turned his hands toward the ceiling in a gesture that said, “I’m listening.”

 “Jake, there’s been a drug error.
 A serious drug error that was reported just yesterday.
 It appears there has been injury to a patient.
 And it was your drug error.”